stanislavlevin/bind9/bind/README.md

 BIND 9.11.7 is a maintenance release, and also addresses the security flaw disclosed in CVE-2018-5743.

+#### BIND 9.11.8

+BIND 9.11.8 is a maintenance release, and also addresses the security flaw disclosed in CVE-2019-6471.

 ### <a name="build"/> Building BIND

 BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX